telerik/fiddler-everywhere-docs/get-started/quickstart-linux.md

 Now let's add more elegance to Fiddler Everywhere and change its default Light theme with the Dark one&mdash;just go to the **Themes** menu, select the Dark theme, and click **Save**.
 That's it!

-## Start System Capturing
+## Capturing Secure Traffic

-Fiddler Everywhere can capture all HTTP(S) traffic between your computer and the Internet from virtually any application that supports a system proxy, however, by default, you can only track non-secure HTTP system traffic with Fiddler Everywhere.
-To handle HTTPS system traffic, you'll have to install and trust the Fiddler root certificate.
+Fiddler Everywhere can capture all HTTP and HTTPS traffic between your computer and the Internet from virtually any application that supports a system proxy.

+However, by default, you can only track non-secure HTTP system traffic with Fiddler Everywhere.
+Therefore, to enable the capturing of HTTPS system traffic, you'll have to install and trust the Fiddler root certificate.

 As the Linux distributions use different security features and approaches for trusting a root certificate, Fiddler Everywhere enables you to export the certificate and manually import it into your Linux OS.